hammadruxshan/Hammad_AI_DataScience_ML_Portfolio/04-StatisticalModelling-Student-Perfomance/README.md

 Develop an early-warning system to identify students who may need academic support.
 Deploy a simple student performance prediction app using Streamlit.

-## How to Run
-pip install -r requirements.txt python main.py

-If using a notebook:

-jupyter notebook student_academic_performance_modelling.ipynb